MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 ---
 title: Set up your Microsoft Fabric development environment
-description: Learn how to set up your Microsoft Fabric extensibility environment so that you can start developing your workloads.
+description: Learn how to set up your Microsoft Fabric workload development kit environment so that you can start developing your workloads.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: muliwienrib
 ms.topic: how to
 ms.custom:
-ms.date: 12/27/2023
+ms.date: 05/21/2024
 ---

 # Set up your environment